-Most episodes of LBP are self-limited, however, episodes do tend to become more frequent with age.
+Most episodes of LBP are self-limited, however, episodes do tend to become more frequent with age

 LBP is most commonly due to repeated stress on the lumbar spine over many years (“degeneration”), although an acute injury may cause the initiation of pain.

-Mechanical back pain may also result from trauma, posture, occupation, overuse and/or degeneration.
+Mechanical back pain may also result from trauma, posture, occupation, or overuse.
 As a rule morning pain would suggest some type of inflammatory process.

 There is also a large body of research linking low back pain to emotional or psychological states (such as depression) and also to lifestyle issues such as lack of exercise, poor core stability and smoking.

 Simple Lower Back Pain (85%)

 Pain is felt in the lumbosacral, buttock area or front/back of the thighs; it is a “mechanical” type of pain.

 Simple LBP is highly associated with trigger points.
-In fact Dr. Bob Gerwin from the John Hopkins School of Medicine asserts that “up to 95% of mechanical LBP may trigger point related.”
+In fact Dr. Bob Gerwin from the John Hopkins School of Medicine asserts that “up to 95% of mechanical LBP may be trigger point related.”